AmilieCoding/ChemFinder/README.md

 ## Using main.class from source
 - Open IntelliJ and create a new MAVEN PROJECT.<br>
-- Paste the folder structure "gay.amilie" into your project.
+- Paste the folder structure "gay.amilie" into your project.<br>
+- Add the META-INF folder into the root of your project.<br>
 - Update your pom.xml with the pom.xml in this repository.<br>